 Picture 4,5,6: The start of my demo, Here I am cleaning and plucking the branches to prepare them for wiring.

-Picture 7: here you can see me removing the to long and to highly placed top branches.
+Picture 7: here you can see me removing the too long and to highly placed top branches.
 Leaving some stumps that might be useful later, when I start working on the deadwood design!

-Picture 8: Here I am looking were the all important live lines of the tree are running.
-I do this with a small sharp chisel, pealing away the bark until i reach the live parts.
-In this case that was quit difficult to determent, because of the little difference in color between the life and the dead part.
-So needles to say: I had to be very careful.
+Picture 8: Here I am looking where the all-important live lines of the tree are running.
+I do this with a small sharp chisel, peeling away the bark until I reach the live parts.
+In this case that was quite difficult to determent, because of the little difference in colour between the life and the dead part.
+So needless to say: I had to be very careful.

-Picture 9: After I was really sure were it was safe to work, I could start working freely, with out any fear for the trees health in the back off my mind.
+Picture 9: After I was really sure where it was safe to work, I could start working freely, without any fear for the health of the tree in the back off my mind.
 All I just had to do, was stay in between the lines!
-I worked with both power tools and hand tools to first remove all the rotted wood and other unwanted part.
+I worked with both power tools and hand tools to first remove all the rotted wood and other unwanted parts.
 Then I just started to free flow, taking bits away, discovering point off interest or beauty, a Little creating or revealing.
 But always working very carefully, following the grain of the wood.
 Gradually I worked towards the point were smaller bits were necessary on my power tool, to create, or reveal more detail in the deadwood.
 It is advisable to always wear Eye protection and always use a mask!
 The dust from working on a Yew with power tools is irritating to your eyes and can give you a bad chest pain and cough for days!
 BELIEVE ME!!!
-I know what I’m talking about! (ugh kugg) LOL.
+I know what I’m talking about! (ugh ugh) :).